 Jenny Garing is a linguist, traveller, food writer, teacher, and the creative force behind Lyttelton’s Ground Culinary Centre (destroyed in the February 2011 earthquake) and Ground Gourmet Essentials.
-Jenny leads most of our tours, sharing her local food knowledge and secret recipes.
+Jenny leads most of our tours & retreats, sharing her local food knowledge and secret recipes.

 Jenny has spent many years living in other countries and travelling the world training teachers of English language.
 Through her students and colleagues, she developed a love of other cultures and their cuisines – the wonderfully diverse ingredients, recipes, food histories, family meals, gardens and markets.

-When not travelling, Jenny lives in an old, character-filled house that has 360-degree views of Lyttelton Harbour and the Port Hills and a very disorganised but productive garden; with her husband, 2 kunekunes, 2 cats, 3 chickens and Tui her border collie/lab and constant companion.
+When not travelling, Jenny lives in a character-filled house that has 360-degree views of Mahau Sound and the surrounding native bush.
+She lives with her husband, 2 cats, 2 dogs and 2 nearby kunekunes.
+When not collecting oysters off the beach, swimming from the jetty or harvesting from Graeme's very productive garden, you can find her in the kitchen experimenting.
 You can read more about Jenny and her food adventures on her blog.

 Shelley is a true ‘people person’.
 This is demonstrated in her career choices: social worker, teacher and restuaratuer.
 She has travelled the globe in search of great food and wine experiences, cut her teeth in hospitality in the USA, then went on to co-own the award-winning ‘London Street’ restaurant in Lyttelton.
 She was also instrumental in the establishment of the Lyttelton Farmers' Market, Christchurch's longest-running market.

 Shelley currently resides high in the hills of Lyttelton in a sweet little cottage, overlooking Whakaraupo harbour.
-She loves nothing more than a food adventure, and is really excited to share this with you as she leads you on our Farmers’ Market tour.
+She loves nothing more than a food adventure, and is really excited to share this with you when she leads any of the tours.